-Take advantage of the seasons fresh peaches with this recipe for Crock-Pot Easy Peach Cobbler which is so simple to make and tastes amazing plain or served with a scoop of vanilla ice cream!
+Take advantage of the seasons fresh peaches with this recipe for Crock-Pot Easy Peach Cobbler.
+This cobbler is super simple to make and tastes amazing plain or served with a scoop of vanilla ice cream.
 The perfect summer dessert!

 My children also loved this slow cooker peach cobbler too…although I suspect my youngest liked the vanilla ice cream the most.